hbacelar8/bacelarhenrique.github.io/_posts/2020-03-15-compile-and-flash-stm32-on-linux.md

 st-flash write main.bin 0x8000000
 ```

-This will flash the the binary file on the flash memory region starting from the memory position ```0x8000000``` (this should be adapted to your device's memory mapping).
+This will flash the binary file on the flash memory region starting from the memory position ```0x8000000``` (this should be adapted to your device's memory mapping).

 # Makefile
 To make the whole process easier, we can automate it with the use of a Makefile.
 By configuring it with all the parameters we've used before, we can do everything simply by executing it with the ```make``` command on the terminal.
 More information about GNU Make can be found on it's [website](https://www.gnu.org/software/make/manual/make.html){:target="_blank"}.